 - Do not practise prolonged breath-holding.
 We should not ignore the need to breathe.

-- You should not encourage underwater breath-holding.
+- Underwater breath-holding should not be encouraged in young swimmers.
 However, if practised, the rule of thumb for safety is:

 One time only